MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

   Data processing pipelines should have monitoring capabilities and provide insights into the pipeline's performance and status of jobs.

   You must be able to track the progress of the jobs.
-Suppose the pipeline was scheduled to run a data cleansing job that didn't complete or completed partially.
+Suppose the pipeline runs a data cleansing job that doesn't complete or completes partially.
 There might be downstream impact on the quality of data with which the model is trained, which might affect the predictive power.

   Similar to other components in the workload, you should enable logs, metrics, and alerts on the data pipeline to understand its behavior.
 Collect and analyze performance metrics to understand the efficiency and reliability aspects.

-  Identify any gaps in the built-in telemetry and determine what additional monitoring you need to implement.
+  Identify any gaps in the built-in telemetry, and determine what additional monitoring you need to implement.
 This monitoring might involve adding custom logging or metrics to capture specific details about the job steps.

 - **How much reliability do you expect of the data processing platform?**